CLRX/CLRX-mirror/doc/GalliumAbi.md

 ### Argument passing

-Argument is stored in memory which address is stored in s[0:1].
+Arguments are stored in memory which address is stored in s[0:1].
-Argument begins from 9 dword.
+Arguments begins from 9 dword.
 First 9 dwords are:

 * 0-2 - number of groups for each dimension
 * 3-5 - global size for each dimension